 Who is the protagonist of the story?
 If the protagonist is your product or your offer, you are commissioning a commercial.
 If the protagonist is a person, a community, or a situation the brand cares about, you are commissioning a brand film.
 The moment you try to make the brand itself the protagonist, both formats fail.

-I work as a freelance video editor based in Montreal, specializing in story-driven branded films and documentaries for agencies, production companies, and brands across Canada.
-My work is concentrated on the brand film side of the spectrum, the long-form, story-first projects where editorial judgment decides whether the film lands, but the same instincts matter when cutting a commercial: knowing what to protect, what to cut, and how long to hold a moment before moving on.
+I work as a freelance video editor based in Montreal, specializing in story-driven brand films and documentaries for agencies, production companies, and brands across Canada.
+My work concentrates on the brand film side, where editorial judgment decides whether the film lands, but the same instincts apply when cutting a commercial.
+Knowing what to protect, what to cut, and how long to hold a moment before moving on.

 If you are planning a project and want to talk through which format actually fits the job, let's talk.